 How long will it take to get my things?

 I personally make everything.
 There are no employees.
-If I am in the studio, then it might be a couple of days to a couple of weeks.
-If I am on the water or in the field, then it might be a little longer.
+If I am in the studio, then it might be a couple of days.
+If I am on the water or in the field, then it will be a little longer.
+I will make your things as soon as I get back into town.

 You can be sure that I will do my best to be responsive.
 Shoot me an email and I will let you know for sure.